 Have everything ready in advance, and plant immediately after taking the jasmine cuttings.

 Once blooming ends, and the winter has set in, it’s time to do your main pruning.
 Trim off all dead or dying vines, and remove any spent flowers.
 Use clean, sharp pruning shears to make clean cuts.
-Try to cut above nodes or buds whenever possible, as this will spur new growth and flowers later.
+Try to cut above nodes or buds whenever possible, as this will spur new growth and strongly-scented flowers later.

 If you’re growing your jasmine as a garden vine, the winter pruning is your most in-depth pruning of the year.
 The rest of the year, you can tip-prune if desired to coax more fragrant white flowers during their growing season.
 You can also trim to maintain a particular height.